 Numbers beginning with 0872 are used widely across the UK.
 Mostly they are used by large businesses such as banks and building societies.
 Some public sector organisations such as hospitals also use 0872 numbers.
-In recent times, however, 0872 numbers have been on the decline.
+In recent times, however, 0872 numbers have been on the decline – however you can buy 0872 numbers here.
 This is because there has been considerable pressure from the regulator to offer consumers a better deal when it comes to these numbers.
 However, they are not going away any time soon.
 These numbers can cause a lot of confusion in terms of what you are going to pay for the call, and their use is even more complicated when using them abroad.
 This short article aims to help you to make slightly more sense of the situation.

 Why use 0872 numbers?